 Research has shown that healthy free school meals improve children’s learning and productivity, whilst saving you money in tough times.
 Our meal provider is Poole Grammar School who are a flagship school as part of the Food For Life Partnership.
 The initiative promotes healthy eating for pupils, sustainable food sourcing, higher organic content menus, reducing food miles and embedding a healthy food culture.
 They have been awarded Gold status in ‘The Food For Life Partnership Awards’.

-You can download a menu for the Autumn term here.
+You can download a menu for the Spring term here.

 Hot meals are delivered fresh each day and are cooked in the kitchen at Poole Grammar School.

 Menus are sent out via Parentmail.
 You have the option to order a MEAT or VEGETARIAN option for your child.
 Please note that you can not pick and choose between days, you either have a hot school meal each day or a packed lunch instead.
 If you opt to have packed lunches and decide to change to hot school meals you MUST notify the school office who will inform you when the change will take effect.
 If your child normally has a packed lunch and you do not send your child with a packed lunch on a certain day then a telephone call home for you to bring them a lunch will be made, we do not have spare dinners.
 If you have SPECIAL DIETARY REQUIREMENTS please notify the school office.